pippim/pippim.github.io/about.md

 ## Where is Pippim located?

-Figuratively speaking, Pippim iss located on the cloud in Google Sites and Github Pages.
-However, as you may have spotted in the screen shot above in the *Who is Pippim* section, Pippim is physically located in Edmonton, Canada.
+Figuratively speaking, Pippim is located in "the clouds" on Google Sites and Github Pages.
+As you may have astutely spotted in the screen shot in the *Who is Pippim* section above though,
+Pippim is physically located in Edmonton, Canada.
 Tonight (November 21, 2021 at 8:30pm MST), as the map for Edmonton shows, it is cool but not cold.
 It's only one degree below freezing as the little yellow dot highlights.